privacybydesign/pbdf-website/pages/en/irma-explanation.md

 ### <a name="hood"></a>5.
 How does IRMA work under the hood?

-This section overlaps to some extend with the [explanations](/irma-start) for getting started with IRMA, especially its last part about [registration](/irma-start/#hood).
+This section overlaps to some extent with the [explanations](/irma-start) for getting started with IRMA, especially its last part about [registration](/irma-start/#hood).